Alternative names: Sjögren's (pronounced SHOW-grins), SS

 In cases of secondary Sjogren's syndrome, the patient will have had an autoimmune disease such as rheumatoid arthritis or lupus before Sjogren's developed.
 People with this type tend to have more health problems because they have two diseases, and they are also less likely to have the antibodies associated with primary Sjogren's.

-It is believed that some 1 to 4 million people have the disease; most (90%) are women.
-It can occur at any age, but it usually is diagnosed after age 40 and can affect people of all races and ethnic backgrounds.
-It is rare in children, but can occur.
+Sjogren's Syndrome is believed to affect up to 4 million people in the U.S., most (90%) of them women.
+It can occur at any age, but is usually diagnosed in those aged 40-60; it can affect people of all races and ethnic backgrounds.

 Researchers believe Sjogren's syndrome is caused by a combination of genetic and environmental factors.
-Having one of the associated genes will not cause a person to develop the disease without some sort of trigger to activate the immune system.
+Having one of the associated genes will not cause a person to develop the disease without some sort of trigger to activate the immune system, for example a viral or bacterial infection.

 One is generally considered to have definite Sjogren's if one has dry eyes, dry mouth, and a positive lip biopsy.
 The doctor may decide to perform additional tests to see whether other parts of the body are affected, and whether various antibodies are found in the blood.